 This sheet is about exposure to tofacitinib in pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is tofacitinib?

-Can taking tofacitinib make it more difficult for me to become pregnant?
+I take tofacitinib.
+Can it make it harder for me to get pregnant?

-There are no studies looking at possible risks to a pregnancy when the father takes tofacitinib.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at http://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+Studies have not been done to see if tofacitinib could affect male fertility or increase the chance of birth defects.
+In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 OTIS/MotherToBaby encourages inclusive and person-centered language.
 While our name still contains a reference to mothers, we are updating our resources with more inclusive terms.
 Use of the term mother or maternal refers to a person who is pregnant.
 Use of the term father or paternal refers to a person who contributes sperm.